 There are many awesomazing places in Kathmandu to visit; that provides you the opportunity to experience the beautiful landscape, view of captivating snow-capped Himalayas, idiosyncratic cultures, interaction with locals, tasting local cuisine, adventure activities, and every other thing one can think of, either you are traveling for a short or long time.

-This unique destination is perfect for one's enthusiastic to hike, experience culture and tradition, bird watching, eager to experience the local lifestyle, will to perform thrilling activities, and everything you want to as this city is blessed with every possible thing.
-There are many places one shall visit once they are in Kathmandu, and below are mentioned 20 best places to visit in Kathmandu Valley.
+This unique destination is perfect for one's enthusiasm to hike, experience culture and tradition, bird watching, eager to experience the local lifestyle, will perform thrilling activities, and everything you want to as this city is blessed with every possible thing.
+There are many places one shall visit once they are in Kathmandu, and below are mentioned the 20 best places to visit in Kathmandu Valley.

 Getting to Kathmandu Nepal

 While planning to visit places, it is mandatory to know about the possible ways to get there.
 Since Kathmandu is located in the center of Nepal, and Nepal only has one International Airport which is located in Kathmandu, it is the gateway to visit every other place in Nepal.

 There are domestic airports in other regions of Nepal that are connected to Kathmandu Airport.
 Likewise, Kathmandu can also be visited by road, as it is connected to the International border to India and China (Tibet), and after fulfilling immigration facilities, Nepal can be traveled by land.

 There are faultless internet and communication facilities in Kathmandu Valley.
 There will be perfect signal wherever you travel in Kathmandu, hiking spots, remote places, either you stay in Hotel or hostel, or any other places, there is Data services which have no complaints to be connected here in Kathmandu.